xsdk-project/xsdk-community-policies/package_policies/README.md

 2. [PFLOTRAN][11],

 which satisfy the required policies.
-Over the longer term, the xSDK may expand to incorporate additional packages, depending on community needs and contributions.
+Over the longer term, xSDK may expand to incorporate additional packages, depending on community needs and contributions.

 ## xSDK Mandatory Policies